LeanderCauda/movie_recommender/README.md

   - Cast
   - Director
 - Responsive web interface with modern design
-- Real-time recommendations using AJAX
+- Real-time recommendations using TF-IDF matrix factorization
 - Popularity-based ranking of suggestions
+- Use of TMDB posters for appealing interface
 - Fuzzy string matching for user-friendly input

 ## Tech Stack